Chapter Twenty: Purpose Is But The Slave To Memory

 Wait.
 Could it-...was it Harry?

 As if in answer, Snape lifted his hawkish nose in Harry's direction with a pronounced sniff.
-Harry, panicked to realize just how close he'd come, swiftly put several steps between them, stealing quick whiffs of his under arms as he went in case he was unknowingly offensive.
+Harry, panicked to realise just how close he'd come, swiftly put several steps between them, stealing quick whiffs of his under arms as he went in case he was unknowingly offensive.
 But his clothes were new and he'd had a thorough scrubbing that morning.
-In Snape's own bathtub, he realized.
+In Snape's own bathtub, he realised.
 Snape quested again, frowned, then lifted the front of his own robes to his nose, finally dropping them with an exasperated huff.
 He waved his wand over himself to cast a quick scouring spell but seemed disappointed by the results.